 Section 54 of the Criminal Procedure Code in Bangladesh is another colonial law that came into force in 1898.
 It is used as an instrument of violation against anyone, not just hijras or transgender persons.
 According to the US Department of State, 'Section 54 of the Criminal Procedure Code and Section 86 of the DMP Ordinance provide for the detention of persons on the suspicion of criminal activity without an order from a magistrate or a warrant, and the government regularly arrest persons without formal charges or specific complaints' (US Department of State 2005).
 The Bangladesh Legal Aid and Services Trust (BLAST) challenged Section 54 in the Supreme Court of Bangladesh High Court Division in 1998.
 They relied on several instances of abusive exercise of power and violation of fundamental rights.
-The court in its judgment stated that 'a good number of people died in the police custody after their arrest under Section 54'.
-It went on to say that 'such tragic deaths are resulted [sic] due to sweeping and unhindered power given to a police officer under section 54 of the Code' (BLAST v Bangladesh 2003, p.
+The court judgment stated that 'a good number of people died in the police custody after their arrest under Section 54'.
+It continued, 'such tragic deaths are resulted [sic] due to sweeping and unhindered power given to a police officer under section 54 of the Code' (BLAST v.
+Bangladesh 2003, p.
 9).
-The court recommended the Government to revise Section 54.
+The court recommended that the Government revise Section 54.